Chart Color Schemes

 Port Macquarie Surrounds has a typical household mix, with a higher-than-average median household size

 Family households account for 75.3% of all households, including 29.4% couples with children, 36.0% couples without children, and 9.3% single parent families.
-Non-family households comprise the remaining 24.7%, with lone person households at 22.0% and group households making up 2.6%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.3.
+Non-family households constitute the remaining 24.7%, with lone person households at 22.0% and group households making up 2.6%.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households